Search Railroad Sites For:

 back to top

 MODELERS vs. HISTORIANS: While many members are modelers, many are not.
-There is a fair amount of crossover membership with other historical societies and special interest groups.Therefore, RMIG tries to maintain a balance of material that contains both historical content as well as physically descriptive information that can be used by modelers.
-Our policy is that a detailed, graphical description of the physical entities is essential to understanding the subject even if you are not a modeler, therefore we reproduce drawings, site plans and photos, when possible, even though size may preclude their use directly for modeling purposes.
+There is a fair amount of crossover membership with other historical societies and special interest groups.Therefore, RMIG tried to maintain a balance of material that contains both historical content as well as physically descriptive information that can be used by modelers.
+Our policy has been that a detailed, graphical description of the physical entities is essential to understanding the subject even if you are not a modeler, therefore we reproduce drawings, site plans and photos, when possible, even though size may preclude their use directly for modeling purposes.
 In these cases we let our members know how they can arrange to obtain usable drawings for modeling.

 back to top

-RMIG has assisted in meetings of other organizations wanting to include material on rail-marine subjects.
+FUTURE DIRECTIONS: RMIG has assisted in meetings of other organizations wanting to include material on rail-marine subjects.
 The group does not rule out the possibility of a stand-alone meet in the future.

 [back to top] [Home] [ Membership [ Transfer ] [ Meetings ] [ Related Links ]